 I have three recipes for amazing different types of brownies here for you so you can whip up a batch of brownies, fast, the next time you need to bring something to a pitch-in or to make friends with the new neighbors.

 I love eggs (from my head down to my legs), but if you want a great brownie without the eggs, I know from experience that omitting the eggs from the fudgy brownie recipe results in one (still) delicious brownie.
-That was a total accident.
-I DID NOT intend to make an eggless brownie.
-I INTENDED to follow the recipe and, uh, include all of the ingredients.

 But, my brain went “Poof!” for a moment.
 The pan was in the oven before I realized what I did.
 You know, that moment you see the eggs you were supposed to add to the batter sitting on the counter in front of you.

 Still, take heart from this.
-If you haven’t been baking for long, know that pro or novice, mistakes still happen.
+If you haven’t been baking for long, pro or novice, mistakes still happen.
 In this case, it was total luck.
 The brownies were still fudgy, minus the eggs.
 Good to know in case I’m ever out of eggs (I don’t know how as I buy a ridiculous amount each time).
 But there you go.

 Bake A Cakey Brownie

 Everyone has a favorite brownie type.
-My husband says he prefers fudgy brownies, but he sure plowed through the cakey brownies I made.
+My oldest says he prefers fudgy brownies, but he sure plowed through the cakey brownies I made.
 He finally admitted to being a fan.
 Not that he had to say anything.
-The brownie crumbs he left in his wake were pretty telling.

-Like Bon Appetit says, “If you’re into cakey brownies, go for a recipe that is reminiscent of, well, cake: For example, if your instructions include the act of creaming together butter and sugar, says senior associate food editor Alison Roman, you’re probably going to be making a cake-like brownie.
-Which is great, if you’re into that.
-If you prefer fudgy brownies, says associate food editor Claire Saffitz, look for a recipe that has a higher chocolate and butter-to-dry ingredient ratio.”
+“If you’re into cakey brownies, go for a recipe that is reminiscent of, well, cake: For example, if your instructions include the act of creaming together butter and sugar, says senior associate food editor Alison Roman, you’re probably going to be making a cake-like brownie.

 My Favorite Cakey Brownies Ever, Ever, Ever

-But these brownies…these are my favorite.
 I have zero problem passing by a pan of fudgy brownies.
 But these?
 I’ll eat one for breakfast and not think twice about it.
 Then, I’ll maybe even have one later in the day with a cup of decaf because OMG they were made to accompany a cup of coffee.
-Ha.
-One.
-Who am I kidding?

 Cakey Brownie with Frosting